Ego Likeness: Dancing Ferret Records

 After a short hiatus from recording, a lengthy period of trial, error, revision, and many live performances, Ego Likeness signed with Dancing Ferret Discs for the 2004 release of Water to the Dead.
 This album featured the band’s electronic roots while exploring a bit of a heavier rock sound.

 In 2005, Ego Likeness toured Germany, Luxembourg, and the continental US with Dancing Ferret label mates The Crüxshadows, as well as performing at several festivals on the east and west coast, including Convergence 11 (San Diego CA), Dracula’s Ball (Philadelphia PA), Blacksun Festival I (New Haven CT), Freaks United (DC), Eccentrik Festival I (Raleigh NC), Dragon Con (Atlanta GA), Ring Con (Fulda, Germany) and others.

 Their first album, Dragonfly, was also re-released on Dancing Ferret Discs in 2005.

 In 2006, Ego Likeness released their third full-length album, The Order of the Reptile, which ventured back into the realms of heavy electronica, a bit of trip hop, some goth rock, and darkwave.

 2006 also saw the release of Where's Neil When You Need Him?, a tribute to writer Neil Gaiman, featuring the song "You Better Leave the Stars Alone", written for the book Stardust.
-The band toured Germany once again and the US with The Crüxshadows and Ayria throughout the winter of 2006–2007.
+The band toured Germany once again and the US with The Crüxshadows and Ayria throughout the winter of 2006 to 2007.

 In 2007, Ego Likeness toured Germany, Poland and the UK with Ayria and Angelspit.
 They have also often performed at sci-fi/fantasy convention Dragon Con, where they are semi-regular guests along with a number of other dark alternative bands.

 Ego Likeness also performs regularly at Wicked Faire in Somerset, New Jersey.